dgaydukov/cert-ocpjp11/files/ocpjp11.md

 This approach is best when working with strings, cause it abstracts away from working with bytes

 ###### DirectByteBuffer vs HeapByteBuffer
-Array is an object, and stored all data in the heap, even array of int, would be stored in the heap.
+Array is an object, and stores all data in the heap, even array of int, would be stored in the heap.
 Buffer - contiguous block of memory of some type, yet compare to array it has following methods: `capacity,limit,position,mark`.
-ByteBuffer provides view into some (undefined) underlying storage of bytes There are 2 abstract classes: `ByteBuffer extends Buffer` and `MappedByteBuffer extends ByteBuffer` (same as `mmap`), and 2 concrete implementation:
+ByteBuffer provides view into some (undefined) underlying storage of bytes.
+There are 2 abstract classes: `ByteBuffer extends Buffer` and `MappedByteBuffer extends ByteBuffer` (same as `mmap`), and 2 concrete implementation:
 * `DirectByteBuffer extends MappedByteBuffer` (same as `malloc`, created `ByteBuffer.allocateDirect`) - off-heap memory, backed by array of bytes and uses `Unsafe` under-the-hood for memory allocation, so it not subject to the GC. constructor of `java.nio.DirectByteBuffer` register `Runnable` of type `java.nio.DirectByteBuffer.Deallocator` which clean off-heap memory when GC clean DirectByteBuffer object itself under-the-hood it uses `Unsafe` with directly memory manipulation of off-heap memory, so it kind of zero-GC, except the Buffer object itself, which is stored in heap.
 * `HeapByteBuffer extends ByteBuffer` (created `ByteBuffer.allocate`) - in-heap memory, backed by array of bytes `byte[]` which in the end resides in heap memory, since the name contains heap word.
 Notice that both classes declared as package-private so you can't call them outside `java.nio` package.
-So you always work with `ByteBuffer` class
-Conclusion, if you are fine with on-heap memory, you can just use simple array of bytes, no need to use any buffer, but if you want off-heap memory, use DirectByteBuffer this leads me to conclusion, that it should be faster and more useful then HeapByteBuffer.
+So you always work with `ByteBuffer` class.
+Conclusion, if you are fine with on-heap memory, you can just use simple array of bytes, no need to use any buffer, but if you want off-heap memory, use `DirectByteBuffer`, this leads me to conclusion, that it should be faster and more useful then `HeapByteBuffer`.
 Yet both implement same base class, so they can be used interchangeably.
 Don't confuse:
 * multithreading lock - lock based on thread
 * file lock - lock based on process (so multiple thread can access same file, no locking here)